LuciaDominguezRodrigo/OncoCoders/README.md

 #### :wrench: Functional Requirements

-Here are the diferent actions that can do the different type of users:
+Here are the diferent actions that can do the different type of users.
+[Click here](#-possible-actions-to-perform-in-the-application) to see an explanation of possible actions.

 | User Histories                                  |       Public       |      Patient       |     Specialist     |       Admin        |     Researcher     |
 | :---------------------------------------------- | :----------------: | :----------------: | :----------------: | :----------------: | :----------------: |